How to Add Social Media Icons to an Email Signature

 That's it!
 Your personal inspiration board is now a shared creative space.

 Creating the board is the easy part.
-The real return comes from managing it well so that it's a helpful and active resource instead of a chaotic collection of random Pins.
+The real benefit comes from managing it well so that it's a helpful and active resource instead of a chaotic collection of random Pins.
 Here are a few tips to keep your board organized and effective.
+For broader tips on keeping your content streamlined, learn how to organize social media content effectively.

 Don't assume everyone knows the purpose of the board.
 Is it for serious business planning or casual fun?
 Are there types of content you don't want on the board?
 To prevent confusion, the very first Pin on your board should be a text image or a detailed description outlining the rules or the goal.